WangKan0128/MPN/README.md

-1. finetuning from a IDE snapshot (at ./data/1501.pth);
+1. finetuning from the IDE snapshot (./data/1501.pth);

 2. intial learning rate: 0.01, x 0.1 for every 20 epoches, 70 epoch in total;